FRC (Financial Reporting Council)

 - The oversight of actuaries and setting actuarial standards.

 The standards setting part of the FRC's responsibilities are limited in scope because of the adoption of IFRSs.
-The FRC's standard setting arm, the ASB, now sees its main role as influencing the development of IFRSs.
+Its role in influencing the development of IFRSs is probably more important than its role in setting UK GAAP and the separate standards for smaller companes.

 More information is available on the FRC website.